+2019 £000 2018 £000

 Operating result is stated after charging:

-Audit fees payable to the company's auditor
+Audit fees payable to the company's auditor - -

-The auditor's remuneration for audit services in the period amounted to £5,350, with such costs being borne by the immediate parent undertaking Affinity Water Limited.
-The auditor received no other remuneration for services provided to the company in the current year.
+The auditor's remuneration for audit services in the year amounted to £5,350 (2018: £5,665), with such costs being borne by the immediate parent undertaking Affinity Water Limited.
+The auditor received no other remuneration for services provided to the company in either the current or prior year.